Last Updated on July 5, 2026 by Daniel Globe

 Weight and Portability Benefits

 Choosing lightweight equipment reduces your overall pack weight.
-Nail type stakes, like the MSR Carbon Core Stake (which weighs just 6 grams), are highly portable due to their compact, slim design.
+Nail type stakes, like the MSR Carbon Core Stake, weigh right around 6 grams per stake according to MSR’s specifications, thanks to a carbon-fiber core wrapped in an aluminum shell.
+This makes them highly portable due to their compact, slim design.
 Key benefits include:

 - Minimal Weight: They will not weigh down your pack.